 Here are the various ways that a householder can dispose of their old fridge responsibly:

 Donate or Sell

 First and foremost, if your old fridge is in working order, you could give it to a friend, neighbour or family member.
 There are also a number of websites dedicated to reusing working appliances such as Freecycle.
 Some second-hand dealers may be interested in your appliance if it’s in good condition.
-You could also sell it yourself by placing an advert in the local paper, on a local website such as Gumtree or open up to a wider audience using eBay.
-There can be complications with these methods including difficulties arranging transportation for bulky items.
+You could also sell it yourself by placing an advert in the local paper, Facebook Marketplace, on a local website such as Gumtree or open up to a wider audience using eBay.
+There can be complications with these methods including difficulties arranging transportation for bulky items and potentially welcoming a stranger into your home for pick-up of the item.
 It is also worth noting that the majority of fridges still contain substances that could be harmful if handled incorrectly.